Skip to content

 the Philippines

-The Arch of the Centuries is a monument located in the university’s campus of Santo Tomas in Manila, 15 metres from the main gate.
-The Arch of the Centuries has been declared a national treasure by the National Museum of the Philippines.
-It serves as a reminder of the university campus’s connection to its Spanish heritage.
+The Arch of the Centuries is a monument located on the university’s campus of Santo Tomas in Manila, 15 metres from the main gate.
+The National Museum of the Philippines has declared it a national treasure.
+It reminds visitors of the university’s connection to its Spanish heritage.

 The monument has become a symbol of knowledge acquisition, a gateway to greatness through which generations of students have passed, including university alumni, national hero José Rizal of the Philippines and President Manuel L. Quezon.